ApolloAuto/apollo/README.md

 Apollo 5.0 is loaded with new modules and features but needs to be calibrated and configured perfectly before you take it for a spin.
 Please review the prerequisites and installation steps in detail to ensure that you are well equipped to build and launch Apollo.
 You could also check out Apollo's architecture overview for a greater understanding of Apollo's core technology and platform.

-**[Attention]** The Apollo team is proud to announce that the platform is migrating to Ubuntu 18.04, one of the most requested upgrades from our developers.
+**[Attention]** The Apollo team is proud to announce that the platform has been migrated to Ubuntu 18.04, one of the most requested upgrades from our developers.
 We do not expect a disruption to your current work with the Apollo platform, but for perception related code, you would need to:

 1. Upgrade host to ubuntu_16.04 and above (Ubuntu 18.04 is preferred)
 2. Update local host NVIDIA driver >=410.48.
 [Website link](https://www.nvidia.com/Download/index.aspx?lang=en-us)
 3. Install NVIDIA-docker 2.0 - you can refer to [this link](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) for steps on installation

-For those developers that would like to continue working with Ubuntu 14.04, please use [the Ubuntu 14 branch](https://github.com/ApolloAuto/apollo/tree/ubuntu_14.04) instead of the master branch.
+For those developers that would like to continue working with Ubuntu 14.04, please use the [Ubuntu 14.04 branch](https://github.com/ApolloAuto/apollo/tree/ubuntu_14.04) instead of the master branch.

 **[Attention]** The Apollo team has decided to retire Git LFS, which might impact your development.
 For details, please refer to:
 [migration guide](docs/howto/how_to_migrate_to_the_updated_apollo_master_from_old_versions.md).